Gravitational waves from eccentric binary neutron star mergers: Systematic biases and inadequacy of quasicircular templates: Introduction

 Compact binaries analyses of eccentric signals rely on the availability of accurate waveform models.
-Several binary black holes models are available \cite{Huerta:2017kez, Cao:2017ndf, Chiaramello:2020ehz, Nagar:2021xnh, Yun:2021jnh, Ramos-Buades:2021adz, Nagar:2024dzj, Liu:2023ldr, Gamboa:2024hli, Planas:2025feq} and have been adopted in searches and parameter estimation, \eg~\cite{Romero-Shaw:2020thy,Gayathri:2020coq,Gamba:2021gap,Bonino:2022hkj, Iglesias:2022xfc,Ramos-Buades:2023yhy, LIGOScientific:2023lpe, Gadre:2024ndy, Bhaumik:2024cec}.
+Several binary black holes models are available~\cite{Huerta:2017kez, Cao:2017ndf, Chiaramello:2020ehz, Nagar:2021xnh, Yun:2021jnh, Ramos-Buades:2021adz, Nagar:2024dzj, Liu:2023ldr, Gamboa:2024hli, Planas:2025feq} and have been adopted in searches and parameter estimation, \eg,~\cite{Romero-Shaw:2020thy,Gayathri:2020coq,Gamba:2021gap,Bonino:2022hkj, Iglesias:2022xfc,Ramos-Buades:2023yhy, LIGOScientific:2023lpe, Gadre:2024ndy, Bhaumik:2024cec}.
 Among them, the \ac{eob} \TEOB{-\dali} can generate waveforms for generic compact binaries and arbitrary orbits~\cite{Gamba:2024cvy, Albanesi:2025txj}. \TEOB{-\dali} incorporates tidal effects and can thus generate \ac{bns} waveforms for eccentric and spin-precessing mergers.

-In this work, we consider non-spinning unequal-mass \ac{bns} signals up to eccentricities $e_0\sim0.1$ and perform full Bayesian mock analyses using quasi-circular templates with either non-precessing or precessing spin effects.
-Focusing on a case study that has intrinsic parameters compatible with GW170817 (including the eccentricity), we demonstrate the biases in the inference of source parameters caused by neglecting non-circular effects in the waveform model.
+In this work, we consider nonspinning unequal-mass \ac{bns} signals up to eccentricities $e_0\sim0.1$ and perform full Bayesian mock analyses using quasicircular templates with either nonprecessing or spin-precessing effects.
+Focusing on a case study that has intrinsic parameters compatible with GW170817 (including the eccentricity), we demonstrate the biases in the inference of source parameters caused by neglecting noncircular effects in the waveform model.

 The paper is structured as follows.
 In Sec.~\ref{sec:met}, we introduce the framework employed for the simulation of the signals and the relative analyses.
-We present the results we obtained, with a comparison between non-precessing and spin-precessing effects in Sec.~\ref{sec:res}.
-Finally in Sec.~\ref{sec:conc} we summarize and conclude. \\
+We present the results we obtained, with a comparison between nonprecessing and spin-precessing effects in Sec.~\ref{sec:res}.
+Finally in Sec.~\ref{sec:conc}, we summarize and conclude. \\